Skip to content

 Written By :

-Managing priorities in a municipal context can be complicated.
-Municipalities are now recognized as the government of proximity with a role that goes beyond managing infrastructure and urban planning to encompass increased economic, social and cultural development and safeguarding and developing natural spaces.
+Municipalities are recognized as the government of proximity with a role that goes beyond managing infrastructure and urban planning to encompass increased economic, social and cultural development and safeguarding and developing natural spaces.
 Additionally, they must often deal with an increasing number of stakeholders with diverse expectations.

 With a wide range of potential activities and limited financial manoeuvrability, elected officials must regularly decide between projects that are equally important but difficult to compare.
 How can they approach this process?